torrespro/Hands-On-Enterprise-Java-Microservices-with-Eclipse-MicroProfile/Chapter08-mpcodesample/readme.md

 ### Web Shell Command
-Next, in the web shell, clone this project to your computer, cd to the web subdirectory and then running this command to exexute the web application in development mode:
+Next, in the web shell, clone this project to your computer, cd to the web subdirectory and then running this command to execute the web application in development mode:

 `mvn clean package`